On Linear Quadratic Potential Games: Linear quadratic game setup

+The motivation for considering LQ games with decoupled dynamics is to derive less restrictive conditions for the existence of a potential function.
+As demonstrated in the following two examples, this class of LQ games also holds practical relevance.

-In the context of decentralized formation control of multi-vehicle systems, each vehicle can be considered a agent, with $x_t^i$ and $u_t^i$ representing the position and control action of the $i$th vehicle at time step $t$.
-For all agents, $n^i = n/N$.
-As noted in~\cite{Aghajani2015}, one approach to defining each vehicle's objective is to minimize the formation error and energy consumed by the vehicle to achieve the desired formation.
+\textbf{Example 1}: In the context of decentralized formation control of multi-vehicle systems, each vehicle can be considered an agent, with $x_t^i$ and $u_t^i$ representing the position and control action of the $i$th vehicle at time step $t$.
+As noted in~\cite{Aghajani2015}, one approach to defining each vehicle's objective is to minimize the formation error and energy consumed by the vehicle.
 In~\cite{Aghajani2015}, the formation error of the $i$th vehicle is defined as follows: